 3.)
 You don’t know WHY colors (and color combinations) are important.

-Neuroscience and psychology have firmly established that color can influence mood and purchase decisions a lot more than many of us would realize.
+Neuroscience and psychology have firmly established that color can influence mood and decisions a lot more than many of us realize.
 It’s no coincidence most restaurants and major fast food chains use the color red, something reflected in the orders we get for menus.

 Blue and green are often seen as calming, likely because clear skies appear blue and fertile plains, and lush, abundant forests tend to have a lot of green.

 The really important meanings we derive from colors however, are dependent on cultural context.
 The significance of gold and green for “wealth” for example, come from gold’s value as a precious metal, and because dollar bills have green in them.